 UNBUILT 4 - A 'Mannerist' Revision of 'Style'

 These requirements, coupled with the confusion of the existing plan, called for a major reorganization and reassignment of existing spaces.
-The resulting L-shaped configuration organizes the new plans with formal entertaining areas and children's areas in the front, existing house, and informal pool-related areas and master suite in the new addition at the rear.
+The resulting L-shaped configuration organizes the new plans with formal entertaining areas and children's areas in the front, existing house, and informal pool-related areas and Master Suite in the new addition at the rear.
 The plans also facilitate a clarification of use areas with respect to public/private relationships, view, and orientation.

 A major formal determinant was the decision to marry the new and old parts by respecting and extending the existing roof geometry.
-The resulting image also draws from and enriches the feeble allusions of the existing vocabulary.
+The resulting image also draws from, and enriches, the feeble allusions of the existing vocabulary.
 The rear facade becomes the principal elevation, resolved by the juxtaposition of textures, shifting symmetries and axes against the integrity of the triple-gable form.
 I freely admit a "quotation" from the work of Sir Edwin Lutyens' 'Homewood', but inverting its triple-gable/centered entry with the shifted center with the drainpipe on the new axis centerline.
 "Learning From Lutyens" in the truest sense,

 'CLICK' on images for Caption and to review in Sequence.

+Illustrates the integration of roofs, tying old to new.
 Roof geometry demands a rigor within its own rules.

 Sir Edwin Lutyens' design inspired the use of : - Massing - primary Elevation with 3 Gables - "shifted" cross axes